Scroll To See More Images

 Travelling poses a number of downsides when it comes to the state of our overall wellbeing, from over-exhaustion due to early flights, the 50-50 chance of catching an illness thanks to re-circulated air in the plane’s germ-laden cabin, extreme dehydration, and compromised diets thanks to airports’ notoriously scant offering of healthy dining options.
-And, if you’re travelling internationally (or heck, even just somewhere in a different time zone) there’s the disorienting jet lag to deal with, which can lead to losing an entire day of trip just trying to catch up to local time and just simply recover.
+And, if you’re traveling internationally (or heck, even just somewhere in a different time zone) there’s the disorienting jet lag to deal with, which can lead to losing an entire day of the trip just trying to catch up to local time and just simply recover.

-Jet lag, along with air travel in general, wreak havoc on our physical health and sleeping cycles, both of which are made apparent by the way our skin looks post-travel.
+Jet lag, along with air travel in general, wreaks havoc on our physical health and sleeping cycles, both of which are made apparent by the way our skin looks post-travel.
 Re-circulated air in conjunction with high pressure, low-humidity conditions in the plane’s cabin create the perfect breeding ground for dry inflamed skin and facial swelling.
-Then there’s issue of lower oxygen levels, which can trigger our bodies to release excess levels of cortisol, a stress hormone linked to triggering breakouts and excess oil secretion.
+Then there’s the issue of lower oxygen levels, which can trigger our bodies to release excess levels of cortisol, a stress hormone linked to triggering breakouts and excess oil secretion.

 And, I’m sure we don’t need to tell you that naturally, stress and lack of sleep can throw our entire bodies off balance, leading to breakouts, puffiness and deep, dark circles.
 The best ways to bring jet-lagged skin back to life (aside from plenty of water, rest, and eating well, of course) is with gentle exfoliation to brighten dull tone and withdraw toxins from the pores and delivering your skin a surge of hydration.
 These sleeping masks will nourish your skin overnight while you catch up on rest so you can wake up feeling and looking fresh.

-Pur Premium Clay Face Mask
+1. Pur Premium Clay Face Mask

-Era Organics Revive Microdermabrasion Scrub + Mask
+2. Era Organics Revive Microdermabrasion Scrub + Mask

-Elixir Golden Face Mask
+3. Elixir Golden Face Mask

-This K-beauty sheet mask revives dull, tired skin by delivering a surge of moisture that is able to penetrate deeper for quicker results.
 Unlike the other two aforementioned masks, this one is also individually packaged, making it ideal for mess-free application and making it through TSA security checkpoints unscathed.
 It’s designed with three different layers to detoxify impurities from the skin by gently exfoliating, brighten up dullness courtesy of Coenzyme Q10, and moisturize with Vitamin E and collagen.